ekwan/cctk/docs/tutorial_04.rst

 Metal triflates are frequently employed as "M+" precursors in Lewis-acid-catalyzed transformations, since the weakly-binding triflate can easily be displaced by Lewis-basic ligands.
 However, reported anion effects imply that "weakly-coordinating anions" like triflate may indeed have a non-negligible effect on catalysis.
-In `one such study <http://evans.rc.fas.harvard.edu/pdf/evans245.pdf>`_ by Evans and coworkers, the counterion for a Cu(II)-tBuBox complex was found to have a dramatic effect on rate and small effects on enantioselectivity and diastereoselectivity, indicating that one or more equivalents of the counterion are present in the transition state:
+In `one such study <http://evans.rc.fas.harvard.edu/pdf/evans245.pdf>`_ by Evans and coworkers, the counterion for a Cu(II)-tBuBox complex was found to have a dramatic effect on rate and lesser effects on enantioselectivity and diastereoselectivity, indicating that one or more equivalents of the counterion are present in the transition state:

 .. image:: /img/t04_counterion_effects.png
+    :width: 350
+    :align: center

 Understanding how anions are bound to cationic catalysts could improve mechanistic understanding and lead to the design of improved catalytic systems.
 Computational modelling of weakly-bound ion pairs is difficult, however, because of the potential for numerous nearly degenerate binding modes.